manti/dummy/docs/FEE_SYSTEM.md

-# WarpGateSwap Fee System Documentation
+# Warpgate Fee System Documentation

 ## Overview
-WarpgateSwap implements a dual-fee system consisting of swap fees and market maker fees.
+Warpgate implements a dual-fee system consisting of swap fees and market maker fees.
 This document outlines the fee collection, accumulation, and distribution mechanisms.

 ## Fee Structure